velpulasriya08/SMS-BASED-THRESHOLD-MONITORING-AND-THERMAL-MANAGEMENT/README.md

 🔄 HOW IT WORKS – Key Points

 TEMPERATURE SENSOR READS ENVIRONMENT:
-A sensor like LM35 or DHT11 continuosly measures the temperature.
+A sensor like LM35  continuosly measures the temperature.

 MICROCONTROLLER MONITORS THE DATA:
 A microcontroller checks the sensor readings at regular intervals.